michaeltd/gtkdialog-systemtools/readme.md

   * Lost various temp files for a central exported temp file.

 # Yes but ...Why?
   1. As a central gathering localtion of various operations in the gentoo distribution.
-2. Convenience
+  2. As direct access to troubleshooting information.
+  3. Convenience.
-3. Why not?
+  4. Why not?
-4. coz... reasons...
+  5. coz... reasons...